Fun Home (musical): Background and development

 Writer/artist Alison Bechdel's book Fun Home, a memoir in graphic novel format, was published in 2006 to critical acclaim.
 Its subject is Alison Bechdel's coming of age, with particular emphasis on her relationship to her father, Bruce.
 Bechdel's coming out as a lesbian is complicated by the revelation that Bruce was a closeted homosexual whose extra-marital affairs included underage males.
 Four months after Bechdel comes out to her parents, Bruce is killed by an oncoming truck; although the evidence is equivocal, Bechdel concludes that he committed suicide.

 Bechdel's book was adapted into a musical with book and lyrics by Lisa Kron and music by Jeanine Tesori.
 Writing in Slate, June Thomas called it "the first mainstream musical about a young lesbian".
 The adaptation was developed over the course of five years.
 It was first workshopped at the Ojai Playwrights Conference in August 2009.
 A staged reading was performed at The Public Theater in 2011.
 (Of the cast of that staged reading, only Judy Kuhn and Beth Malone continued in their roles to the full Off-Broadway production.)
 The musical had another workshop as part of the Sundance Institute's Theater Lab in July 2012, featuring Raul Esparza.
 Following that it ran for three weeks as part of the Public Theater's Public Lab series in October and November 2012.
 On April 8, 2013, musical selections from the show were performed by Maggie Gyllenhaal, Judy Kuhn, David Hyde Pierce and others at an event for the Sundance Institute.
 A final Public Theater workshop was held in May 2013.

 The musical's development process entailed extensive changes and rewrites.
 Beth Malone said that the original workshop script "doesn't resemble this current play at all".
 In early versions, the production was structured around Bechdel's drawings, but the creators later removed most of this element, save for one image of Bruce and young Alison which is used at the musical's conclusion.
 Revisions continued through the preview period of the Off-Broadway production, requiring the actors to perform new material every night.
 Bechdel did not participate in the musical's creation.
 She expected her story to seem artificial and distant on stage, but she came to feel that the musical had the opposite effect, bringing the "emotional heart" of the story closer than even her book did.
+Fun Home is one of the few Broadway musicals to feature a lesbian main character; Playbill magazine stated that the role of Alison Bechdel is "by far, the most groundbreaking lesbian character in a Broadway musical".